r-rakshitha/deep_learning/chapter_convolutional-neural-networks/why-conv.md

 indicating the likelihood that the patch contains Waldo.
 In fact, many object detection and segmentation algorithms are based on this approach :cite:`Long.Shelhamer.Darrell.2015`.
-CNNs systematize this idea of *spatial invariance*, exploiting it to learn useful representations with fewer parameters.
+CNNs systematize this idea of *spatial invariance and equivariance*, exploiting it to learn useful representations with fewer parameters.